 ARTICLE XIII – USER FEES

 Section 1.
-It is recognized that maintenance of and improvements to Corporation property must be funded by revenue exceeding the annual twenty-two ($22.00) dollar basic maintenance fee provided for in the Deeds.
-Therefore, a user fee schedule will be presented to the membership for consideration, revision and approval.
-Such fees will take effect beginning the year after adoption, and will remain in effect for two (2) years.
+It is recognized that maintenance of and improvements to Corporation property must be funded by revenue exceeding the annual twenty-two ($22.00) dollar per lot basic maintenance fee provided for in the Deeds.
+Therefore, a mandatory user fee (recognized inflation) and optional amenity fee schedule will be presented to the membership for consideration, revision and approval.
+Such fees will take effect beginning the year after adoption, and will remain in effect for two (2) years unless otherwise stipulated by shareholder vote.
 The fee structure will be reviewed each two (2) years and any proposed changes will be presented at the annual membership meeting for review, revision, and approval.